deeplearning4j/deeplearning4j/Deeplearning4J-ETL-UserGuide.md

 | TimeMathOpTransform                   | Time conversions                                                                    |

 ## Scaling and Normalizing

-From the Record Reader data travels typically to a dataset Iterator that prepares the data for the Neural Net.
-At this point the data is an INDarray and is no longer an iterator over a Sequence of Records.
+From the `RecordReader` data typically travels to a dataset iterator that traverses the data and prepares it to be fed to the neural net.
+When data is ready to be ingested, it is an INDarray and is no longer an iterator over a Sequence of Records.
 There are tools to transform and scale at this stage as well.
-At this point the data is an INDarray so the tools described here are part of ND4j and the documentation is [here])http://nd4j.org/doc/org/nd4j/linalg/dataset/api/preprocessor/DataNormalization.html)
+Since the data is an INDarray, the tools described here are part of Skymind's scientific computing library, ND4J.
+The documentation is [here])http://nd4j.org/doc/org/nd4j/linalg/dataset/api/preprocessor/DataNormalization.html)

-Example code
+### Example code

 ```
 	DataNormalization scaler = new ImagePreProcessingScaler(0,1);